kentcdodds/ng-stats/README.md

 ### Usage

 Simply invoke `showAngularStats( { options } )` and the chart will appear.
 It also returns an object with a few handy things depending on your options.
-One of these things is `listeners` which is an object that has two arrays:
+One of these things is `listeners` which is an object that has two objects:
 `digestLength` and `watchCount`.
 You can add a custom listener that is called when the digest cycles happen (though for performance reasons when calculating the watchCount, the `watchCount` listeners are throttled).
 Here's an example of adding custom listeners: